 When I completed cycle three, I chose to take a short break before beginning the Body Coach Graduate Plan.

-Initially, I thought I would take a week off for a breather.
+Initially, I thought I would take a week off for a breather before starting cycle 4.
 I was thrilled with my results from the 90 day plan.
 Impressed that I had made it through the whole 90 (plus) days without giving in.
 And ultimately, determined to continue building on my success.
 I just needed some time to collect myself and to recharge.